 Popes know they make mistakes, of course they do, they're usually highly educated men with backgrounds in Philosophy and Catholic history.
 Popes are human and they are well aware of it, so they don't use their infallibility to decree whatever they want.
 In fact there is a very short list of declarations which have been decreed "infallible" by the Catholic Church and most of them relate to the nature of Jesus or the Saints.

 I'm not attacking Pope Francis as a person, either.
 For what it's worth, while I do feel he is mistaken on this issue, a lot of the time I have a great deal of respect for his teachings.
-He strikes me as a wise man who wants to focus on the Christian doctrines of substitutionary atonement and the love of Jesus...I just think he's misinformed on the Biology here.
-Which is fine, he's not a Biologist!
+He strikes me as a wise man who wants to focus on the Christian doctrines of substitutionary atonement and the love of Jesus...I just think he's misinformed on the Biology but that's fine, he's not a Biologist!

 Isn't it a matter of opinion?